5 Exit Survey Questions to Reduce Employee Turnover

 Some important factors to keep in mind:

-It is a good idea for exit surveys to contain enough questions to ensure insightful responses without overwhelming the respondent.
+Exit surveys should include enough questions to generate meaningful responses without creating survey fatigue for the respondent.
 The Perceptyx model includes 40 questions predominantly on a consistent response scale to aid both completion time for the respondent and support benchmarking and comparisons in reporting.
 Our model for exit surveys directly corresponds to the other surveys we offer throughout our employee lifecycle-based framework.

 Our model improves data usability by linking survey responses throughout employment; real-time analysis through the Perceptyx platform ensures that the collected feedback is actionable and relevant.
 When employees answer similar questions on their onboarding and exit surveys, the data provides more clarity regarding their decision to leave.